 Take a moment to enjoy the lush foliage, relaxing and quiet atmosphere and breathe.

-This is a great spot for a picnic lunch or to take the kids for some greenery amongst the sky rise and packed cityscapes.
+The Botanical Gardens are a great spot for a picnic lunch or to take the kids for some greenery amongst the sky rise and packed cityscapes.

 7 ) Explore Atsuta-jingu

 The shrine sits in a garden of cypress trees and is known for a famous grass-cutting sword that local believe was given to the Japanese Royal Family by Amaterasu-Omikami who is the Shinto Sun Goddess.